FedEx Shipping is a premium method that allows you to pull shipping rates via the FedEx API.

 Go to: WooCommerce > Settings > Shipping > FedEx.

-- Debug Mode – Choose whether to enable debugging.
+- Debug Mode – Choose whether to enable debugging, which is helpful for troubleshooting purposes.

 - API Settings – Your API access details are obtained from the FedEx website.
 After signup, get a developer key.
 After testing, get a production key.